 What Are Good Things In Having A Pet?

-A recent research paper evaluated the positives of having a pet to one’s mental health.
+A BetterHelp professional once reviewed a recent research paper that evaluated the positives of having a pet to one’s mental health.
 They concluded that pets could indeed be a source for social support, providing many a psychological benefit to the owner.
 “Dogs can help people learn about the inconsistencies in how we treat animals,” according to Marc Bekoff Ph.D.

 However, the same study reported a meager 2.7% rise in mood and life satisfaction and had said no growths whatsoever in other studies.
 It may seem a bit crazy, as pets come to you without asking anything in return, and are down for you whenever.
+They give everything they can offer.
 However, the reality is that our world has a lot to take care of work, finances, friends, a spouse, and many more.
 The last thing you’ll want to deal with is your dog throwing a fit at the neighbors.

 Can Pets Put Meaning In Our Lives?